Pielso/series-and-movies/README.md

 Requirements for the assignment also included:
 (Doubles as a list of content).

+- Structure
 - UML-Diagrams
   - Class Diagram
   - Sequence Diagram
   - State Diagram
   - Activity Diagram
   - Use Case Diagram
 - Docker w/ Docker Compose for the Database
 - Automated testing with:
   - jUnit + Mockito
   - Cucumber (rudimentary)
 - Successful build on push through GitHub Actions
 - Some custom exception handling
+- Future improvements
 - This readme

+## Structure

+When Main runs it exposes the controller methods @ localhost:8080/ where the intended "first one" is /home.
+From that user can choose to view /series or /movies.
+In each one of them user can view the current list of Series/Movies in the DB.
+On this page there is a html-form, where user can input `name` and `rating` and Save a new Serie/Movie.
+There is also a seed-button that seeds the db with initial Series/Movie, only if the DB is empty.
+Each individual Serie/Movie, then has a link to a page /series/{id} for that specific Serie/Movie.
+Here is another html-form that user can use to update the `name` and/or `rating` of that Serie/Movie.
+There is also a delete button for that Serie/Movie.

 ## UML